Genus bounds for min-max minimal surfaces

-The No Folding Proposition rules out behavior as in Figure 2.
-In our favor is the fact that $W_j$ are now stable minimal surfaces, not merely varifolds which have no a priori regularity. \begin{rmk} As a heuristic justification for why Proposition \ref{nofolding} rules out folding, consider a sequence of surfaces in $\mathbb{R}^3$ as in Figure 2 where the folding occurs along a line of length $1$ and over a semi-circle $C_r$ of radius $r$.
-The principal curvatures in the curved part of the surface would be $1/r$ and $0$ (such a configuration of course could not be minimal).
-Then $|A|^2 =1/r^2$ and the area of the surface $C_r\times [0,1]$ would be roughly $\pi r$.
-Thus $\int_{C_r\times[0,1]} |A|^2 = \pi/r$. \end{rmk} \begin{rmk} It is well-known that in a fixed 3-manifold, an area and genus bound for closed minimal surfaces imply a bound on the $L^2$ norm of the second fundamental form (by using Gauss-Bonnet, the Gauss equation, and minimality).
-Thus Proposition \ref{nofolding} should be seen as a local version of this fact.
-One could use the arguments here to show that an area and genus bound for minimal surfaces on a ball of radius $2$ imply an $L^2$ bound on the second fundamental form in the ball of radius $1$ (see \cite{i}).
-The technical complication below is that we don't want bounds on a compactly supported interior domain but on a domain with boundary part of the boundary of the larger ball.
+Proposition \ref{nofolding} rules out behavior as in Example \ref{bad}. \begin{rmk} As a heuristic justification for why Proposition \ref{nofolding} rules out folding, consider the surfaces $C_r\times [0,1]$ in $\mathbb{R}^3$, where $C_r$ is a semi-circle of radius $r$.
+Thus the ``folding" occurs along a line of length one.
+The principal curvatures are $1/r$ and $0$.
+Then $|A|^2 =1/r^2$ and $\mathcal{H}^2(C_r\times [0,1])=\pi r$.
+Thus $\int_{C_r\times[0,1]} |A|^2 = \pi/r$ and $\int_{C_r\times[0,1]} |A|^2\rightarrow\infty$ as $r\rightarrow 0$. \end{rmk} \begin{rmk} It is well-known that in a fixed 3-manifold, an area and genus bound for closed minimal surfaces imply a bound on the $L^2$ norm of the second fundamental form (by using the Gauss-Bonnet formula, the Gauss equation, and minimality).
+Thus Proposition \ref{nofolding} can be interpreted as a local version of this fact.
+One could use the arguments here to show that an area and genus bound for minimal surfaces in a fixed ball imply an $L^2$ bound on the second fundamental form in a slightly smaller ball (cf.\ Lemma 1 in \cite{i}).
+The technical complication below is that we don't want bounds on a compactly supported interior domain but on a domain part of whose boundary coincides with that of the larger ball.
 But the whole point is that using stability and Schoen's estimates we have good curvature bounds for the region where the interior domain touches the exterior domain. \end{rmk}